Skip to content

 When you want to export a small bundle, use multi-select:

-1. In the Obsidian file explorer, select 2+ notes.
+1. In the Obsidian file explorer, select 2+ notes (or folders).

 This is ideal for "just these notes" workflows: